app-generator/docs-old/samples/django/create-model.md

 # Django Create Model

 This page explains **how to create and USE a model in Django**.
 All commands used to code the project and also the relevant updates are listed below.
 For newcomers, **Django** is a high-level Python Web framework that encourages rapid development and clean, pragmatic design.
-Built by experienced developers, it takes care of much of the hassle of Web development, so you can focus on writing your app without needing to reinvent the wheel.&#x20;
+Built by experienced developers, it takes care of much of the hassle of Web development, so you can focus on writing your app without needing to reinvent the wheel.

 > Resources

 * [Django Create Model](https://github.com/app-generator/django-create-model) - the source code (Github/MIT License)
 * More [Django Samples](https://appseed.us/admin-dashboards/django) provided with authentication, basic modules

-> [Support](https://appseed.us/support) (Email and LIVE on Discord) for **registered** [AppSeed](https://appseed.us/) **users**.&#x20;
+> [Support](https://appseed.us/support) (Email and LIVE on Discord) for **registered** [AppSeed](https://appseed.us/) **users**.

-### How to code this sample
+## How to code this sample

-This sample can be coded from scratch by following the steps below. &#x20;
+This sample can be coded from scratch by following the steps below.

 > Check [Python](../../content/what-is/python.md) Version